tshihab07/Healthcare-Patients-Analytical-Report/README.md

 ## How to Use This Dashboard

-1. **Filters:** Use slicers like Periods (AM/PM) or department-specific data to focus on specific metrics.
+1. **Filters:** Use slicers, such as Periods (AM/PM) or department-specific data, to focus on specific metrics.
 2. **Visuals:** Examine trends through line charts (e.g., visits by month, year) and compare categories with bar charts and heatmaps.
 3. **Interpret Insights:** Identify areas of improvement (e.g., wait times, satisfaction) and allocate resources based on department demand.